During my time at Booster, on several occurrences we’ve come across the need to perform some operation based on some conditions.

 }

 That was the entry point that the users of the system will be calling.
-Based on the operand which is inside the rule, we’ll either ’and’ on the conditions or we ’or’ them:
+Based on the operand

-2. Notice how we recursively call that method and evaluate everything within the rule to make sure it passes.
+array and make sure all of them pass (in other words if at least one of them doesnβt pass, we failed the check). - Notice how we recursively call that method and evaluate everything within the rule to make sure it passes.

-4. Same here, we recursively call the method to ensure everything within that rule pass.
+array but make sure that at least one of the rules pass. - Same here, we recursively call the method to ensure everything within that rule pass.

-5. Finally the exit condition of the recursion is to evaluate the rule (described below), which is the actual logic that compares our context data with some predefined conditions.
+- Finally the exit condition of the recursion is to evaluate the rule (described below), which is the actual logic that compares our context data with some predefined conditions.

-Let’s take a look at the evaluateRule() method:
+Letβs take a look at the evaluateRule()

 const evaluateRule = (db) =>